-Sue Dahn is an experienced investment specialist having founded in 1998 the Melbourne private investment advisory practice of Pitcher Partners Investment Serviced as well as served as Investment Committee Chair in the superannuation and philanthropy sectors since 2000.
-Sue acts as investment advisor to not for profits, educational institutions, membership associations and industry bodies.
-Sue has held governance positions on Boards for over 30 years.
+Sue Dahn brings over 25 years of investment specialist experience to the Board having founded in 1998 the Melbourne private investment advisory practice of Pitcher Partners.
+Sue acts as investment advisor to not for profits, educational institutions, government bodies, membership and industry associations.
+In addition, Sue has served as Investment Committee Chair for ESS Super, AGEST Super, MTAA Super, Spirit Super and is currently the Investment Committee Chair at HESTA Super.
+She also currently serves on the boards of RMIT, Australian Communities Foundation and Victorian Traditional Owners Funds Limited.
 Sue is a graduate of the University of Melbourne, FINSIA, AICD and the Governance Institute.

 Sandra (Sam) Andersen

 Sandra Andersen is an experienced non-executive director with a diverse background founded on deep experience in financial services, health and technology companies.
 Sam's executive industry experience covers financial services, digital technologies, healthcare, bio-technology, funds management, transport and agribusiness.
-Sam is also Chair of the Australian Packaging Covenant Organisation Limited, Beyond Bank Australia Limited, Agriculture Victoria Services Pty Ltd, and the Audit and Risk Committee for Victoria Police, a director of Secure Electronic Registries Victoria, and a Trustee of the Melbourne Convention and Exhibition Trust.
+Sam is also Chair of the Australian Packaging Covenant Organisation Limited, Beyond Bank Australia Limited, Agriculture Victoria Services Pty Ltd, and the Audit and Risk Committee for Victoria Police, a director of Secure Electronic Registries Victoria, and VicRoads.

 Sam holds a Bachelor of Laws and is a Certified Practicing Accountant, a Fellow of the Australian Institute of Company Directors, and a Fellow of FINSIA.